 Keri is the Founder and CEO of the Keri Gray Group, and a founder of the National Alliance of Multicultural Disabled Advocates.
 Keri’s work centers on exploring the intersections of race, gender, and disability across the workplace.
 She works with companies and organizations, so they are prepared to leverage intersectionality as a business practice.
 Through her various roles, Keri has recruited approximately 4,000 young professionals for over 100 Fortune 500 companies and organizations.

-Keri recognizes the need to increase and invest in Black leadership and representation across the employment sector.
-Keri’s work centers on exploring the impact of race, gender, and disability as Black young professionals mature and transition into their careers.
+She has also designed and managed programs for over 1,000 young professionals that have helped her students secure competitive employment, build an influential network, and gain notable opportunities.
+Keri is on a mission to help Black young professionals develop their leadership and build the personal and professional skills necessary to advance in their careers.
 She runs presentations, workshops, and consults on long term projects that work with young people, so they are equipped to lead, to manage, to organize, and to make a positive impact in their communities while simultaneously balancing health, self-care, and wellness.

 Keri’s work has been featured in Teen Vogue, People Magazine, Time Magazine, Madamenoire, and the Diet Coke campaign #Unlabeled.